rosenbjerg/JsTemplates/README.md

 Simple templating engine in pure JavaScript

 Loading the library creates a global variable named JsT, unless used with module loaders like RequireJs.
-Templates can then be created using one of the four functions on the JsT object:

 ### Syntax
 Variables are wrapped in double curly braces: `{{variable}}`